CURRICULUM

 Topic 3

-Students will look at the Criminal justice system and the consequence of breaking the law.
+Students will look at the criminal justice system in depth as part of their studies into the British Value of the Rule of Law.
 They will investigate the impact of crime and what happens in the courtroom.

 Topic 4